-Alignment of curriculum is documented through the use of the OCCC Outcomes Alignment Form (see link), where faculty "map" Course Learning Outcomes to Discipline Learning Outcomes and/or Program Learning Outcomes.
-The Outcomes Assessment Form (see link) is used to document the assessment method faculty use to evaluate student achievement of each learning outcome.
+Alignment of curriculum is documented through the use of the OCCC Outcomes Alignment Form (see "Assessment" section, here), where faculty "map" Course Learning Outcomes to Discipline Learning Outcomes and/or Program Learning Outcomes.
+The Outcomes Assessment Form (see "Assessment" section, here) is used to document the assessment method faculty use to evaluate student achievement of each learning outcome.

 Students who successfully complete the course are evaluated for achievement of student learning outcomes at four levels: Emerging, Developing, Competent, and Advanced.
-These non-parametric measures are utilized to assess student achievement across all levels of learning outcomes, for consistency purposes.
+These nonparametric measures are utilized to assess student achievement across all levels of learning outcomes, for consistency purposes.